RedCreator37/HTMLNotepadFX/README.md

 Stuff that could have been added / done better:

 - A simple way to deploy HTML pages to a web server
-- Improved UI (some progress has been made with "experimental UI" but it's still way from looking great)
+- Improved UI (some progress has been made, but it's still way from looking great)
 - Use of resource bundles or something else that'll allow the UI to be translated to other languages easily

 Early development versions are in the *dev-html* branch.